TheArjunAgarwal/haskell2025/chapters-typ/ch10_complexity.typ

 #definition(sub : "Stirling Approximation")[
   $
   n! = sqrt(2 pi n) (n/e)^n (1+ 1/(12n) + o (1/n^2))
-  $ #footnote[More terms can be obtained by using the Bernolli numbers.
+  $ #footnote[More terms can be obtained by using the Bernoulli numbers.
 We have gone for this form as the proof follows from probability theory and doesn't involve results from complex analysis.]
   Also note,
   $
   n! tilde  sqrt(2 pi n) (n/e)^n\